 We'd say it's a safe bet that while scrolling through Instagram, you've come across a pretty image of a yellow, frothy drink in a mug, probably in front of a café window with just the right amount of light pouring through, especially if your feed skews toward New York.
-Like matcha, this drink, sometimes referred to as "golden milk," is easy on the eyes but even better for your body, and city girls can't get enough of it.
-(We prefer Bluestone Lane in NYC's tasty offering.)
+Like matcha, this drink, sometimes referred to as "golden milk," is easy on the eyes but even better for your body, and city folk can't get enough of it.
+(We prefer Bluestone Lane in NYC's tasty offering).
 What is it?
-A turmeric latte—and we're here today to break down why this highly photogenic beverage deserves a daily spot in your morning routine.
+A turmeric latte—a highly photogenic beverage that deserves a daily spot in your morning routine.

 Unlike typical lattes, there is no espresso (or caffeine) involved in a turmeric latte.
-(We know—caffeine is our lifeblood too.)
+(We know—caffeine is our lifeblood, too).
 Instead, it's generally a mix of turmeric, ginger, coconut oil, almond milk, and a little natural sugar to taste.
-(Check out Goop's yummy recipe.)
-Drawing inspiration from the ancient Indian herb used to heal everything from acne to arthritis, mainstream society has blended, blitzed, and frothed it into a trendy drink all the cool New York girls are sipping on.
-And if taking care of your body means you're cool, sign us up.
-Keep scrolling to learn more about all the incredible benefits of turmeric lattes!
+(Check out Goop's yummy recipe).
+Drawing inspiration from the ancient Indian herb used to heal everything from acne to arthritis, mainstream society has blended and frothed it into a trendy drink all the cool New York folk are sipping on.

-Turmeric has the ability to treat extreme skin conditions, such as psoriasis: In a 12-week study, individuals with plaque psoriasis took 4.5 grams of turmeric and were subsequently met with an 88% decrease in symptoms, so you can only imagine the pimple-banishing effects of the yellow spice too.
+Turmeric has the ability to treat extreme dermatologic issues.
+In fact, research has shown turmeric can improve many different skin conditions including acne, dermatitis, and psoriasis.
 Additionally, May Lindstrom tells us that it's "gorgeous for softening the symptoms of acne and rosacea," prompting us to want to sip on it and slather it on our faces as a mask too.

-Similarly, researchers decided to test the effects of curcumin on depression, the latter of which is often associated with inflammation of the brain.
+Similarly, researchers decided to test the effects of curcumin on depression which is often associated with inflammation of the brain.
 While a small study, they concluded that when given 500 mg of curcumin twice daily for eight weeks, individuals with major depressive disorder saw a significant improvement in mood-related symptoms as compared to those in a placebo group.